-Alternatively, the ABPI Code confirms that package deals, defined as commercial arrangements whereby the purchase of a particular medicine is linked to the provision of certain associated benefits as part of the purchase price, are acceptable (Supplementary Information to Clause 18.1 of the Code).
+Alternatively, the ABPI Code confirms that package deals, defined as commercial arrangements whereby the purchase of a particular medicine is linked to the provision of certain associated benefits as part of the purchase price, are acceptable (Supplementary Information to Clause 19.1 of the 2021 Code).
 The Code specifically refers to apparatus for administration, the provision of training on its use or the services of a nurse to administer it, as potential benefits which may be provided as a package deal.
 The transaction as a whole must be fair and reasonable and the associated benefits must be relevant to the medicine concerned.
-New Supplementary Information added to the 2019 version of the ABPI Code has clarified that companies may provide genetic testing and other biomarkers/specific testing in relation to the rational use of its medicines and that, where use of a medicine requires specific testing prior to prescription, companies can arrange to provide such testing as a package deal even where the outcome of the testing does not support the use of the medicine in some of those tested.
+Transfers of value made in the context of package deals need to be disclosed.